Whale Watching in Australia, 2021

 Great Ocean Road: whales, beaches, and road trips

 When it comes to whale watching, Victoria has some amazing spots.
-When cruising along the Great Ocean Road that stretches along the Victoria coast, west of Melbourne, taking in Warrnambool and Portland, Vic, as well as a number of other stunning stretches of coastline, you’d be forgiven for not wanting to take your gaze away from the stunning beauty constantly surrounding you.
-However, turn your eyes from the beach out to the crystal blue seas, and at Logan’s Beach in Warrnambool, you’ll see pods of southern right whales from June to October, and closer to Portland, from November to May, you can see blue whale pods who visit the region to top on their krill intake!
+The Great Ocean Road has a number of stunning stretches of coastline.
+You’d be forgiven for not wanting to take your gaze away from the stunning beauty constantly surrounding you.
+However, turn your eyes to the crystal blue seas at Logan’s Beach in Warrnambool, and you’ll see pods of southern right whales from June to October.
+Closer to Portland, from November to May, you can see blue whale pods that visit the region to add to their krill intake!

 An aerial view of a beach on the Great Ocean Road